worldline/ios-training/docs/src/swift/README.md

 You should never force unwrap with the *!*.
 Use other unwrapping techniques.
 :::

-The following code illustrated null safety and how to use optional types:
+The following code illustrates null safety and how to use optional types:

 <iframe width='100%' height="700px" src="https://www.jdoodle.com/embed/v0/3IDP"></iframe>

+## Enumerations

+Enumerations allow to work with a group of values in a type-safe fashion.
+Swift provides many interesting features to enumerations:

+- When the compiler can infer it, you can omit the name of the enumeration when you use one of its values.
+- Switch statements support enumerations.
+- You can easily iterate over an enum values by using `: CaseIterable`.
+- You can associate values or provide a raw value to enumeration cases.
+Raw values can be implicitly assigned.
+- You can use another enumeration as associated value, this is called *recursive enumeration*.

+The following code illustrates some enumeration features.
+For further reading please consult [the official documentation](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html).

+<iframe width='100%' height="700px" src="https://www.jdoodle.com/embed/v0/3K66"></iframe>

 ## Object oriented programming features